oleksiikhr/vue-stripe-menu/README.md

 ## How to install

-Install the library in your project
+Install the library in your project:

 ```sh
 $ npm i vue-stripe-menu